Preparing for a C&P Exam: 4 Things Veterans Should Know

 - Distance to exam site: The goal is to have veterans travel no more than 50 miles to an exam, but veterans could opt to travel further if they could get an exam sooner.
 However, some veterans have had to travel much longer distances to attend an exam because they have few options closer to home.
 If this is your situation, you should contact the VA at 1-800-827-1000 and ask for your examination to be scheduled close to your home of residence.

 - Scheduling conflicts: VA contracted providers are unaware of a veteran’s scheduling preferences.
 It’s important for veterans to know how they can positively impact their examination schedules by calling the VA’s main hotline when needed to reschedule appointments.
-They can also call their Veterans Experience Officer at their local VA Medical Center or VA-Community Based Outpatient Clinic for assistance.
-In some instances, veterans are unaware that their examination(s) had been scheduled until after the date in which they were notified.
+They can also call their veterans experience officer at their local VA medical center or VA community-based outpatient clinic for assistance.
+In some instances, veterans are unaware that their examination(s) had been scheduled until after the date on which they were notified.
 In any event, veterans are encouraged to reach out to the VA at 1-800-827-1000 to reschedule.
+Exams with a contract provider can only be rescheduled once per exam, and the new appointment must be within five days of the original appointment.

-If you are a veteran, you don’t have to go through the process alone.
-The WWP Benefits Services program can help guide you through the disability process from start to finish, at no cost.
+As a veteran, you don’t have to go through the C&P process alone.
+The WWP Benefits Services program can help guide you through the disability process from start to finish, at no cost to you.

 “When in doubt, talk to a VSO,” Snook said.
 “If you’re concerned about your benefits or about being set up for success with your examinations, there are VSOs out there that can help you.
 We want our warriors to know they can come to us to help them obtain the benefits they’ve earned in a manner that honors their service.”